USS Mustin (DDG-89): 2020–2026

 In Spring 2021, Mustin monitored after the latter sailed through the Miyako Strait, along with alleged Chinese militia boats amassed near Whitsun Reef in the Philippines.
 Liaoning entered the Philippine Sea immediately after the Whitsun Reef incident.
 On 4 April, Mustin approached Liaoning, maneuvred between her and her escorts, and photographed the commanding officer relaxing with his feet up, next to the executive officer with his arms crossed.
 Mustin was accused of "cognitive warfare" and was called "very vile."
 A quote from one media outlet described the incident as such;

 "There are some photos that come to define the beginning of an era, and the Mustin photo has that feel.
 It perfectly encapsulates this moment in time as the US Navy, and the rest of the western world, looks on as China's military continues its meteoric rise.
 Liaoning, China's first carrier, is an excellent example of that."

 Later, Vice Admiral Roy Kitchener claimed the photo was evidence that the carrier had "operating restrictions" with her escorts which allowed the US warship to get so close.

 After completing a homeport shift from Yokosuka in July 2021, she is now part of Destroyer Squadron 1, based at San Diego, California.

+The ship is expected to shift its homeport to Yokosuka again from San Diego in 2026, replacing USS Robert Smalls.